Do you know what your doctor’s prescribing?

 Three doctors share details about the opioid epidemic happening in our state and ways to advocate for your health.

-• How is the opioid epidemic in Nebraska? | :04
+• How serious is the opioid epidemic in Nebraska? | :04

 • Who’s at risk for an opioid use disorder? | :21